Grading systems by country: Romania

 The system used in Romanian primary schools is as follows:

-In secondary schools, high schools, and academic institutions, a 10-point scale is used, 5 being the minimum grade for passing:
+In secondary schools, high schools, and academic institutions, a 10-point scale is used (with no official names for the grades), 5 being the minimum grade for passing:

-There is no 0.
+There is no 0 and no way to have such a score, because all examinations include at least one starting point; some regular tests, especially in the lower grades, may have 2 or 3.
+Usually, grades are specified as numbers with two decimals (8.60).
+The minimum passing grade is 5.

 If a student scores 86%, he will be given a grade of 8.60, which will be rounded to a 9.
 Further, for a score of 94%, a grade of 9.40 is given that is rounded down to 9.
-The average of grades are not rounded, thus a student can earn an average grade of e.g. 9.55.
+The average of grades have two decimals, thus a student can earn an average grade of e.g. 9.55.
+However, the rounding is applied before average computation, so that a student who gets the grades 8.50 and 9.75 will have them rounded to 9 and 10, making the average for that subject 9.50.

+The same style of grading is used in the national exams, such as the Bacalaureat and the Evaluare Națională.
+However, in the Bacalaureat, the average between all subjects must be at least 6 in order to pass, besides each test's grade having to be at least 5.

+In addition, no matter the starting points, the grade 1 is "awarded" to students who are caught trying to copy or engage in other means of cheating during a test.